 SVH Community Edition

 Our new Community Edition ensures that students, open source developers, and enthusiasts can finally experience the wonders of fully assisted HDL design.
-It is completely free and gives you all the features of the SVH Professional Edition.
+It is completely free and gives you all the features of the SVH Enterprise Edition.
 There is currently no limit on project size or how long you can use it.

 The only stipulation?